Solr

 Solr is an open-source enterprise search server built on the Apache Lucene information retrieval library that provides full-text, faceted, and geospatial search over HTTP APIs.

-According to our data, Solr is the third most popular site search software solution on the web.
+According to our data, Solr is the third most popular site search software on the web.

 - π Website